Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization)

-If neural networks parameters changes a lot after training, or even tend to infinity, then neural networks work in \emph{non-lazy} training regime.
-Analysis of DNNs under this setting appears intractable and challenging, so current work mainly focus on two-layer neural networks ~\citep{1803.08367,JMLR:v22:20-1123}.
+If the neural networks parameters change a lot after training, or even tend to infinity, then neural networks work in the \emph{non-lazy} training regime.
+Analysis of DNNs under this setting appears intractable and challenging, so the current work mainly focus as two-layer neural networks~\citep{1803.08367,JMLR:v22:20-1123}.

-{\bf Robustness and over-parameterization} \citet{goodfellow2015explaining} demonstrate that adversarial learning helps robustness and reduces overfitting, and in the following, many works focus on the trace the origin and influencing factors of adversarial examples and robustness for neural network~\citep{schmidt2018adversarially, zhang2020understanding, allen2022feature}.
-The relation between model capacity and robustness is empirically investigated by~\citet{madry2017towards}, i.e., neural network with insufficient capacity can seriously \rebuttal{hurt} the robustness.~\citet{pmlr-v134-bubeck21a} theoretically study the inherent trade-off between the size of neural networks and their robustness, and they claim that over-parameterization is necessary for the robustness of two-layer neural networks.
+{\bf Robustness and over-parameterization} \citet{goodfellow2015explaining} demonstrate that adversarial learning helps robustness and reduces overfitting.
+Many works focus on influencing factors of adversarial examples and robustness of the neural network~\citep{schmidt2018adversarially, zhang2020understanding, allen2022feature}.
+The relation between model capacity and robustness is empirically investigated by~\citet{madry2019deep}, i.e., a neural network with insufficient capacity can seriously hurt the robustness.~\citet{pmlr-v134-bubeck21a} theoretically study the inherent trade-off between the size of neural networks and their robustness, and they claim that over-parameterization is necessary for the robustness of two-layer neural networks.

 However, some recent works propose the opposite view.
-Under the lazy training regime,~\citet{huang2021exploring} demonstrate that when over-parameterized neural networks get wider, the robustness will be \rebuttal{hurted} in a polynomial order.
-At the same time, the depth \rebuttal{hurts} the robustness in an exponential order. ~\citet{wu2021wider} affirm the view of~\citet{huang2021exploring} on the width.
-However for depth, they derive a stronger bound that the robustness gets worse in a polynomial decay as depth increases.
-In addition,~\citet{gao2019convergence} also make a similar view: more model capacity (i.e., wider width and deeper depth) leads to the robustness of neural networks worse.
-These contradict the previous results in theoretical and experimental.
-In this work, we adopt a complementary view to these vast literature.
+Under the lazy training regime,~\citet{huang2021exploring} demonstrate that when over-parameterized neural networks get wider, the robustness decreases in a polynomial order.
+Similarly, the depth hurts the robustness in an exponential order. ~\citet{wu2021wider} affirm the view of~\citet{huang2021exploring} on the width.
+However for depth, they derive a stronger bound that the robustness gets worse in a polynomial decay as the depth increases, as suggested by \citet{https://doi.org/10.48550/arxiv.2201.05149}: over-parameterization hurts robustness.
+In addition,~\citet{gao2019convergence} also make a similar view: an increased model capacity (i.e., wider width and deeper depth) deteriorates the robustness of neural networks.
+Nevertheless, we remark that, the results of \citet{https://doi.org/10.48550/arxiv.2201.05149} work in a slightly different setting than that of~\citet{pmlr-v134-bubeck21a} on data interpolation, which requires a careful comparison.
+Accordingly, we adopt a complementary view to the vast literature.
 We provide an in-depth theoretical analysis to investigate this apparent contradiction in theory, and to close the gap as much as possible.